NUMIT 5% cream

 These are all mild side effects of NUMIT.

-If any of the following happen, remove NUMIT and tell your doctor immediately or go to casualty at your nearest hospital.
+the following happen, remove NUMIT and tell your doctor immediately or go to casualty at your nearest hospital.

 - a rash at a spot where NUMIT is not being used.